robinhermit/quakescope/README.md

 - if this doesn't work, close the GUI window, execute `~aa.();` in line 1; then disconnect the controller, reconnect and repeat steps 9-15;

 #### Map is not displayed in the main GUI window and/or in the dedicated window
-Most likely a reboot has made
+Most likely a reboot has failed to reload the background map.
+Cmd+period and close the GUI window if this happens.
+Then repeat steps 9-15 to restart QuakeScope.

 #### "Protected Call Stack" in post window
-- cmd+dot (cmd key and dot key) to quit the server;
+- cmd+period (command key and dot key) to quit the server;
 - if this doesn't stop it, right click on "Interpreter" at the bottom of the SuperCollider IDE, then "Quit interpreter"
 - Click "Language", then "Reboot Interpreter" in SuperCollider IDE
 - repeat steps 7-15.